 Complementing preventive diplomacy is preventive disarmament, which seeks to reduce the number of small arms in conflict-prone regions.
 In El Salvador, Liberia, Sierra Leone, Timor-Leste and elsewhere, this has entailed demobilizing combat forces, as well as collecting and destroying their weapons as part of an overall peace agreement.
-Destroying yesterday’s weapons prevents their being used in tomorrow’s wars.
+Destroying yesterday’s weapons prevents their use in tomorrow’s wars.

-Prevention requires apportioning responsibility to and promoting collaboration between concerned States and the international community.
+Prevention requires apportioning responsibility and promoting collaboration between the concerned States and the international community.
 The duty to prevent and halt genocide and mass atrocities lies first and foremost with the State, but the international community has a role that cannot be blocked by the invocation of sovereignty.
 Sovereignty no longer exclusively protects States from foreign interference; it is a charge of responsibility where States are accountable for the welfare of their people.
 This principle is enshrined in article 1 of the Genocide Convention and embodied in the principle of “sovereignty as responsibility” and in the concept of the Responsibility to Protect.

 The Special Adviser on the Prevention of Genocide acts as a catalyst to raise awareness of the causes and dynamics of genocide, to alert relevant actors where there is a risk of genocide, and to advocate and mobilize for appropriate action.
 The Special Adviser on the Responsibility to Protect leads the conceptual, political, institutional and operational development of the Responsibility to Protect.
 The efforts of their Office include alerting relevant actors to the risk of genocide, war crimes, ethnic cleansing and crimes against humanity, enhancing the capacity of the United Nations to prevent these crimes, including their incitement.

 United Nations peacekeeping operations are a vital instrument employed by the international community to advance peace and security.

 Over 70 years, UN peacekeeping has evolved to meet the demands of different conflicts and a changing political landscape.
 Born at the time when Cold War rivalries frequently paralyzed the Security Council, UN peacekeeping goals were primarily limited to maintaining ceasefires and stabilizing situations on the ground, so that efforts could be made at the political level to resolve the conflict by peaceful means.